rsanjabi/short-term-rentals-warehouse/README.md

 A dashboard to look at the Airbnb short-term rental listings and it's impacts on housing.

 ### Installation:
+#### To reproduce this warehouse, you will need to have several cloud-based accounts set up prior to running the installation steps:
+1. You will need to have a Kaggle account and authenticate using an API token.
+For more information read Kaggle's [API documentation](https://www.kaggle.com/docs/api).
+2. You will need a Snowflake account with priveleges.
+Set environment variables for username, password, and account. `export SNOW_USER=<your user name>`, `export SNOW_PASS=<your password>`, `export SNOW_ACCOUNT=<your Snowflake account>`
+3. An AWS account for S3 bucket storage.

+#### Scripts to download datasets and setup the warehouse:
 1. Download repository and create virtual environment.
 2. Install the required dependencies with `pip install -r requirements.txt`.
-3. You will need to have a Kaggle account and authenticate using an API token.
-For more information read Kaggle's [API documentation](https://www.kaggle.com/docs/api).
 4. To extract datasets (scraping and API calls) run `python src/extract.py`
-5. You will need a Snowflake account with priveleges.
-Set environment variables for username, password, and account. `export SNOW_USER=<your user name>`, `export SNOW_PASS=<your password>`, `export SNOW_ACCOUNT=<your Snowflake account>`
 6. To load data run `python src/load.py`